wilsonism/geo499/syllabus.md

 Attendance is not taken nor required, however, note that:
 1. the majority of a student’s grade depends on their preparation for, and engagement in, seminar;
-2. student success in pushing their disciplinary knowledge largely depends on the effort they apply to supplement the assigned readings with further reading;
+2. student success in the full cycle of research largely depends on the effort they apply;
-3. in the event of an absence, students should consult the syllabus and their peers regarding discussions they have missed.
+3. in the event of an absence, students should consult the syllabus and their peers regarding discussions and activities they have missed.

 ### Be in contact.